SteelCompendium/compendium/docs/Complications/Lost Your Head.md

 # Lost Your Head

-A bredbeddle stole your head!
+A [[Bredbeddle|bredbeddle]] stole your head!
 Normally, being beheaded by one of these giants is fatal, but due to your latent psionic ability you're able to survive despite your decapitation.

 **Benefit:** You gain the following ability.